benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 * Decreased memory consumption with data pipelining (total memory utilitzation on both CPU and GPU is now consistently under 500MB)
 * Added signficiant unit testing for all key logical modules (improving confidence in the accuracy of the implementation)

-The final implemention is in my fork of the project [here](https://github.com/benblack769/cas-offinder).
+The final implementation is in my fork of the project [here](https://github.com/benblack769/cas-offinder).

 ## The tool

 ### The use case

 CAS-Offinder is primarily designed to find off-target sites for CRISPR gene editing technologies.
 When using this technology, treatment developers choose 1) a protein system and 2) A guide RNA sequence.
 If the protein and the guide sequence approximately matches the DNA strand in the genome, then the DNA will be cut.

 Through its flexible interface, CAS-Offinder can perform searches to find possible cut points for a wide variety of these protein systems.

 ### Genetic search complexities

-A genome is a series of nucleotides: A,C,T, or G. So 4 possiblities.
+A genome is a series of nucleotides: A,C,T, or G. So 4 possibilities.

 We can see where the string "ATCGC" appears in the genome with a simple string search.
 The complexity arises with 3 problems